A statistical framework for analyzing shape in a time series of random geometric objects: Framework

 We remark that the Gromov-Hausdorff distance between two compact metric spaces is 0 if and only if they are isometric.
-Because the bottleneck distance is relatively efficient to compute, the space of barcodes provides a tractable metric space for encoding qualitative shape information about the point clouds.
-Moreover, the completion of the set of barcodes (which we denote $\overline{\mathscr{B}}$) equipped with the bottleneck metric is a Polish space~\cite{bgmp14, mmh11}.
-Thus the (completion of the) space of barcodes is amenable to probability theory, something that has been exploited in the literature for iid samples.

-However, the metric space $(\overline{\mathscr{B}}, d_{\mathscr{B}})$ is hard to work with directly.
-For example, we do not have concise summaries of the distribution such as moments, and generalized notions such as Fr{\'e}chet means are not unique and hard to compute.

-\begin{Remark} The space of barcodes can be equipped with a Wasserstein metric which also makes $\overline{B}$ a Polish space.
-We focus on the bottleneck metric for specificity, but our work applies identically for the Wasserstein metric. \end{Remark}
+In other words, this is really a metric on the set of isometry classes of compact metric spaces (and a pseudo-metric on the set of all compact metric spaces).